MathieuNls/precinct/precinct-main.md

 Conclusion {#sec:Conclusion}
 ==========

-We presented PRECINCT (PREventing Clones INsertion at Commit Time), an incremental approach for preventing clone insertion at commit time that combines efficient block extraction and clone detection and integrate itself seamlessly into the day-to-day workflow of developers.
+We presented PRECINCT (PREventing Clones INsertion at Commit-Time), an incremental approach for preventing clone insertion at commit-time that combines efficient block extraction and clone detection.
+The approach is meant to integrate well with the  workflow of developers.
-PRECINCT takes advantage of TXL and NICAD to create a clone detection tool approach that runs automatically before each commit in 1.2 seconds with a 97.7% precision and a 100% recall (when using NICAD results as a baseline).
+PRECINCT takes advantage of TXL and NICAD to create a clone detection tool that runs automatically before each commit in an average time of 1.2 seconds with an average 97.7% precision and 100% recall (when using NICAD's results as a baseline).

-Our approach is an efficient trade-off between local and remote approaches for clone detection and it assesses major factors that contribute to the slow adoption of clone detection tools
-Indeed, it offer the same performances of remote approaches that have access to more computational power without delaying the result in an asynchronous email notification.
-Moreover, PRECINCT does not hinder the productivity of developers contrary to IDE-plugins (i.e. warnings) and external tools (i.e. context switching).
-Finally, we can reduce the number of lines output by a traditional clone detection tool such as NICAD by 83.4% while keeping all the necessary information that allow developers to decide whether the detected clone is, in fact, a clone.
+Our approach is an efficient trade-off between local and remote approaches for clone detection, and as such, we believe that it addresses major factors that contribute to the slow adoption of clone detection tools.
+PRECINCT achieves similar performance than  remote approaches, which rely on more computational power, without delaying the detection results in asynchronous email notifications.
+Moreover, we believe that operating at commit-time makes PRECINCT more appealing to developers.
+Using PRECINCT, developers don't have to cope with many warnings and the problem of context-switching, which are the main limitations of IDE-based methods and the use of external tools.
+Finally, our approach can reduce the number of lines output by a traditional clone detection tool such as NICAD by 83.4% while keeping all the necessary informations that would allow developers to decide whether the detected clone is, in fact, a clone.

-To build on this work, we need to experiment with additional (and larger) systems with the dual aim to (a) improve and fine-tune the approach, and (b) assess the scalability of our approach when applied to even larger (and proprietary) systems.
+To build on this work, we need to experiment with additional (and larger) systems with the dual aim of fine-tuning the approach, and  assessing the scalability of our approach when applied to even larger (and proprietary) systems.
 Also, we want to improve PRECINCT to support Type 4 clones.
+In addition, we intend to conduct user studies with developers to assess its effectiveness compared to remote and local clone detection techniques.

 [^1]: https://git-scm.com/
 [^2]: http://txl.ca